tushartyagi0507/Flimpire-GPT/README.md

 - Bug fix of sign out and browse page put tht useEffect in Header
 - if the user is not logged in redirect to / if logged in then /browse
 - unsubcribe the onauth when the Header comp is unmounts
+- Added hardcore values in constants.js file
+- Register TMDB API and create an app and get access token
+- Get data from TMDB now playing movie List and used a custom Hook

 # Features of the App